 1. Add soya chunks to hot water and let them soak till they soften.
 Squeeze up the water and rinse them in water and squeeze off excess water.
 If desired you can chop each chunk to 2 pieces.

 2. Add soya, salt, ginger garlic paste, red chili powder, garam masala and lemon juice to a bowl and marinate the soya chunks.
 Keep this aside till we use.

-3. This step can be skipped if using yogurt alone for the kurma.
+3. This step can be skipped if using yogurt or coconut milk alone for the kurma.
 If using poppy seeds, dry roast or sundry them till crunchy.
 Add poppy seeds or cashew nuts along with saunf to a blender jar and powder them finely first and then add the coconut and make a fine paste with little water.
 Set this aside.
 If you do not have a good blender, don’t use poppy seeds.

 4. Heat a pan with oil, add bay leaf, cardamoms, cloves, cinnamon, shahi jeera or jeera and star anise.
 You can skip using star anise, if you don’t have.

 5. When the spices sizzle, add onions, chilies and fry till they turn golden.